-Creating a high level plan you don’t have to create a detailed list of all tasks, yet.
+Creating a high-level plan, you don’t have to build a detailed list of all tasks, yet.
 Instead, you need to include:

-- Goals – gives you an understanding of what has to be achieved in the project.
+- Goals –they give you an understanding of what has to be achieved in the project.

-- Timing – helps you realize what is the timeframe to deliver the project and if it’s possible with resources you have.
+- Timing – helps you realize what the timeframe to deliver the project is and if it’s possible with the resources you have.

-- Team – allows you to understand roles you need for the project.
+- Team – allows you to understand the roles you need for the project.

 Resource planning in project management

-With a high level plan you have a big picture of what it takes to deliver a project.
+With a high-level plan, you have a big picture of what it takes to deliver a project.
 We’ve also already said that it helps you to understand what roles you need to deliver it.
-But how exactly do you recognize these roles before assigning them to this new project?
+But how exactly do you identify these roles before assigning them to this new project?